vivek1504/Forge/README.md

 ## What is this?

-Forge runs a real Node.js environment directly in your browser tab using [WebContainers](https://webcontainers.io/).
+Forge runs a **real Node.js environment directly in your browser tab** using [WebContainers](https://webcontainers.io/).
 Pick a framework, start coding, and see a live preview — all without touching your terminal or installing anything.

 No Docker.
 No cloud VM.
 No backend.
 It's all client-side.

+**Why Forge over StackBlitz or CodeSandbox?** Forge is fully open-source, self-hostable, and has zero vendor lock-in.
+It's also a clean, minimal reference implementation — no accounts, no paywalls, no telemetry.
+Just the code, fully readable and forkable.

 ## Try it

 **[forge.vivekjadhav.xyz](https://forge.vivekjadhav.xyz)**

+---

 ## Features